Science Fair 2021-2022

-REGIONAL Science Fair - January, 2021: Science Fair projects that are judged worthy at the school level of competition will proceed to the regional level.
-The regional fair occurs in late January.
-Five projects from ACMS were invited by the region to attend the state science fair in Athens, GA in 2020!
-Congratulations to those students!
+REGIONAL Science Fair - TBD: Science Fair projects that place in the top ten at the school level of competition will proceed to the regional level.
+The regional fair takes place in late January.

 8th Grade gifted and accelerated students may choose between science and social studies fairs, but must participate in one.

 Any other students who wish to participate may take the initiative and do so!

 Georgia Science and Engineering Fair Official Page - this page is the link to all information on requirements for the 2021-2022 Science fairs.

 ISEF Rules and Guidelines- these are the rules followed by middle and high schools, regional fairs, and the state science fair.

 * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * *

 (These are graded and will included in the student's science average)